 The directors are responsible for the other information.
-The other information comprises the annual report and the secretary's certificate but does not include the financial statements and our auditor's report thereon.
+The other information comprises the annual report and the certificate from the company secretary but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.